katerina-tziala/fullstackopen2019/README.md

 * the use of MongoDB, for storing the application’s data
 * the use of GraphQL, a modern alternative to REST APIs

 The structure of this repository is accordingly to the structure of the course.
-For each part there is a folder that contains the respective exercises.
+For each part there is a directory that contains the respective exercises.
 <br/>
 <br/>
 <h1>Course Contents</h1>